Review: The many unseemly faces of Facebook - News Break

 Review: The many unseemly faces of Facebook

-WASHINGTON (Reuters Breakingviews) - Given the controversies that have dogged Facebook in the past few years, the social network’s continuing domination is remarkable.
+WASHINGTON, July 23 (Reuters Breakingviews) - Given the controversies that have dogged Facebook (FB.O) in the past few years, the social network’s continuing domination is remarkable.
 A new book by New York Times reporters Sheera Frenkel and Cecilia Kang reveals disturbing details about recent scandals and Chief Executive Mark Zuckerberg’s handling of the near-$1 trillion company’s growing power.
 Despite all the bad publicity and political outrage, there’s a nagging sense that none of it really matters, least of all to its 3 billion-plus users.

 “An Ugly Truth: Inside Facebook’s Battle for Domination” does readers a favor by largely fast forwarding through Facebook’s history to focus on the last five years.
 The platform’s start in Zuckerberg’s dorm at Harvard University is well documented.
 Though his ruthlessness was on display then, the social network really became a business after he met Sheryl Sandberg, who became his second-in-command, at a Christmas party in 2007.
 The company went public five years later.